JakubGrzywala-TomTom/Incident_ranking_function/README.md

 * "inn_r_frcs_exclude": EXCLUDES messages in inner radius with ceratin FRCs given on a list
 * "out_r_frcs_exclude": EXCLUDES messages in outer radius with ceratin FRCs given on a list
 * "3rd_r_events_include" and "3rd_r_frcs_include" INCLUDES only messages outside of outer radius that are on both lists (e.g. only "CLOSURES" on "FRC0,FRC1")
-* "excluded_completely" EXCLUDES messages with event type listed in
+* "excluded_completely" EXCLUDES messages with event types listed in this field

 OPTIONALLY (numerical values, when not needed please follow instructions)
 * "3rd_radius" EXCLUDES messages outside 3rd radius, but it can be set as "endless" with -1 value
-* "limit" when messages are sorted desc by ranking score EXCLUDES messages after certain messages number limit, when not needed needs to be set a high integer (e.g. 50k)
+* "limit" when messages are sorted desc by ranking score EXCLUDES messages after certain messages number limit, when not needed needs to be set as high integer (e.g. 50000)
 * EXCLUDES messages with ranking score below given value, when not needed needs to be set low, negative number, e.g. -100
 * EXCLUDES messages which are out of inner radius AND certain direction "behind" route direction (bearing between start and end coordinates), e.g.
   * 0 will remove all messages outside inner radius.